miss-amponsah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the mode of the file hello to this sets the mode of the file hello the same as olleh’s mode adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+sets the mode of the file hello to this sets the mode of the file hello the same as olleh’s mode adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users creates a directory called mydir with permissions 751 in the working directory